 Masterclass for me was the big experiment in 2017.
 I have always thought that there are young people with us who would benefit from being taught at an undergraduate level.
 I tried a session or two in 2016 - including John Donne's 'Goe, and catch a falling starre' dating from 1633 - which (so I was told) went well.
 I included it as a no-cost option for 2017 and had more than 40 names.
 The intention was to have a Masterclass at 16.30 after sports on most afternoons, but the sports and their aftermath of cheering, wiping off body paint and generally getting ready pushed this back to 17.15 and even then it was an encroachment on sports time.
 The feedback I had was really positive.
 Several took the material I prepared back to their own schools and told me what they had learned in just a few sessions was more than in their school year.
 The after-lunch 'homework' period was intended to be an opportunity for writing up what was achieved orally in the mornings, but it became an extra lesson used for various activities.
 I have renamed this 'Digest' for 2018 as this is the period for digesting one's lunch and within this period, one or more Masterclass sessions can take place.
 The concept was so popular with staff that several asked if they could take a Masterclass on subjects of interest to them.
 Rap lyrics were included as was a session on UK political structures.
-In 2020, there will be Masterclass sessions in the pre-sports 'Digest' period and for those who are not at that stage, teachers will use the class time as they see fit.
+Since May 2020, I have been holding Masterclasses online via Zoom.
+These will continue until 11 July 2021.
+In 2021, there will be Masterclass sessions in the pre-sports 'Digest' period and for those who are not at that stage, teachers will use the class time as they see fit.

 Continuing from before